citahub/cita-sdk-java/README.rst

    Web3j web3 = Web3j.build(new WindowsIpcService("/path/to/namedpipefile"));
    ...

-**Note:** IPC is not currently available on web3j-android.
+**Note:** IPC is not currently available on nervosj-android.

 Working with smart contracts with Java smart contract wrappers
 --------------------------------------------------------------

-web3j can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.
+nervosj can auto-generate smart contract wrapper code to deploy and interact with smart contracts without leaving the JVM.

 To generate the wrapper code, compile your smart contract: